The Four Different Types of Mortgage Capacity Reports

 Child Arrangements

-A mortgage capacity report in this context may be required if one party wants to relocate and the children are to reside elsewhere or for several other complex reasons that crop up during child arrangements proceedings.
-A court will want to ascertain how your ability to repay or obtain a mortgage will impact your child arrangements.
+In this context, a mortgage capacity report may be required if one party wants to relocate and the children are to reside elsewhere.
+Additionally, due to the complex nature of life and welfare of children, a mortgage capacity report would be equally as necessary for several other reasons that can crop up during child arrangements proceedings.

-Benefits Payments
+Information on Benefits Payments

-In rare cases, a court may want to know how much you rely on benefits to pay a mortgage or whether the benefits you receive will have a bearing on a mortgage.
+In rare cases, a court may want to know how much you rely on benefits to pay a mortgage, or whether the benefits you receive will have a bearing on a mortgage.

 Mortgage Deposits

-In these cases, a mortgage capacity report may be requested for the purpose of checking your deposit.
+Ordinarily, a mortgage capacity report would not be ordered expressly to determine the size of your deposit.

-Childcare Costs
+Childcare Costs vs Income

 As with benefit payments, ongoing childcare costs can significantly alter the amount you can afford to pay on a mortgage.
-A judge may order a mortgage capacity report for one or both parties factoring in childcare costs to decide which parent is best suited to provide for the children.
+A judge may order a mortgage capacity report for one or both parties, factoring in childcare costs to decide which parent is best suited to provide for the children.

 A court’s primary concern when children are involved is what is in the best interest of the children and your financial standing will often have little bearing unless one party is unable to provide adequate care.